-- Students will be responsible for tracking their number of studio courses and selfidentifying when they should go through CPR.
+- Students are responsible for tracking their number of studio courses and self-identifying when they should go through CPR.
 In advising appointments, students may speak with their art advisor about an estimated expected semester of review.
-The expected CPR date is also often on your copy of your degree plan or advising form from previous appointments. - Students should also review all helpful documents emailed out from Advisors on how to count their Studio courses and when to go through review. - Students will then need to submit their official CPR application (Degree Declaring Form) to their area coordinator, in order to identify themselves for officially being admitted to Cinematic Arts. - The area coordinator will contact these students to provide the detailed information about CPR application materials, deadline, and OneDrive link to submit their materieals - By the deadline (at the beginning of Spring semester), students will upload their materials on the specific CPR folder on OneDrive. - Faculty will review and evaluate the submitted materials. - Individual meetings with the students will be arranged to provide the feedback and the area coordinator will provide results letters.
-The area coordinator will also provide the CPR results to advisors. - For the students who didn't pass will have a 2nd chance to do CPR in the following fall semester.
+The expected CPR date is also often on your copy of your degree plan and/or advising form from previous appointments. \Check with your Area Coordinator to confirm your CPR semester if needed. - Students should also review all helpful documents emailed out from advisors on how to count their Studio courses and when to go through review. - Students will then need to submit their official CPR application (Degree Declaring Form) to their Area Coordinator, in order to identify themselves for officially being admitted to Cinematic Arts for either the BFA or BA plan. - The Area Coordinator will contact these students to provide the detailed information about CPR application materials, deadline, and OneDrive link to submit their materials. - By the deadline given (toward the beginning of the semester), students will upload their materials on the specific CPR folder on OneDrive. - 4-5 artworks/projects will be a combination of Art Foundations (2D, 3D, Drawing, & Digital works) - 3-5 works/projects (can include scripts) should come from Cinematic Arts courses - Flash Projects must be presented as H.264 movies, NOT .swf of .fla (QuickTime MOV. file or mp4 file can be exported from the original Flash .fla file) - Film projects must be presented as H264 QuickTime MOV. file or .mp4 file format.
+(Films can be exported from Adobe Premiere or other editing software as the above file format.) - o Quality of photos archiving tangible work will be graded in addition to the work itself - Faculty will review and evaluate the submitted materials. - Individual meetings with the students will be arranged to provide feedback, and the Area Coordinator will provide results letters.
+The Area Coordinator will also provide the CPR evaluation results to department advisors, so that students' program plans can be updated in MyMav for BA or BFA once passed. - For students who don't pass their 1st attempt, they will have a 2nd chance to do CPR in the following semester.
+Read information sent from the Advising office regarding failed 2nd attempts or missed CPRs.